FEZ-Finite-Element-Zurich/FEZ-Main-Info/README.md

 ## Other Resources
 - [**Funky Morph Users Group**](https://github.com/FunkyMUG/FunkyMUG) hosts interactive workshops for learning new open access techniques for biomechanics and morphology research
+- [**The CoFEA Initiative**](https://cofea.readthedocs.io/en/latest/index.html) has similar aims to our project, although with a stronger engineering rather than biomechanics focus.
+Check out their website, there are lots of examples of different benchmark problems that highlight the different parameters used in FEA and how they influence models
 - Preprint ["How to get meaningful and correct results fromyour finite element model" - Martin Bäker](https://www.researchgate.net/publication/328956103_How_to_get_meaningful_and_correct_results_from_your_finite_element_model)
 - For even more resources, check out this [awesome curated list by Luca Modenese](https://github.com/modenaxe/awesome-biomechanics) for all sorts of tools for biomechanics (not just limited to FEA!)